victoriadrake/i3-linux-config-tokyo-rice/README.md

 My config files for various aspects of my set up with i3-gaps on Linux.

 Now all riced up (with two themes, even)!
+The wallpapers are photos I took myself in Tokyo.
+Feel free to use them only on your own desktops, if you wish. :)

 You can check out my blog post on the set up [here](https://vickylai.com/blog/linux-debian-i3/).
 You can ask me about it on Twitter: [@vickylaixy](https://twitter.com/vickylaixy).